Matías Lacava: Loan to Santos

 On 3 August 2021, Lacava joined Campeonato Brasileiro Série A side Santos on loan until December 2022, and was initially assigned to the under-23 team.
 He made his first team debut on 13 November, replacing Marcos Guilherme in a 0–0 away draw against Atlético Goianiense.

 On 31 January 2022, Santos announced that Lacava's loan was terminated on a "mutual agreement".

 Loan to Tondela

 On 31 January 2022, just hours after leaving Santos, Lacava returned to Portugal after agreeing to a six-month loan deal with Tondela.
 On 27 June 2023, Vizela announced that the loan would be extended for another season, until June 2024.

 International career

 Lacava represented Venezuela at under-17 and under-23 levels in the 2019 South American U-17 Championship and the 2020 CONMEBOL Pre-Olympic Tournament, respectively.
 On 31 May 2021, he was called up to the full side by manager José Peseiro for two 2022 FIFA World Cup qualification matches against Bolivia and Uruguay.

 Personal life

-Lacava is the son of Carabobo state governor Rafael Lacava.
+Lacava is the son of Carabobo state governor Rafael Lacava, who was sanctioned by the U.S. Treasury's Office of Foreign Assets Control (OFAC) in February 2019.
+The sanctions were imposed because he was considered an official aligned with the Maduro regime, involved in corruption, and for allegedly blocking the delivery of humanitarian aid.